ahrenberg/nbcorg/README.md

 This should install the software with dependencies, as well as create entry points for the orgmode exporters in nbconvert.

 ## Using nbcorg
-Once installed, the orgmode exporters can be selected using the `nbconvert --to` switch, e.g,
+Once installed, the orgmode exporters are avaliable as output format in the `Download as` menu of jupyter, and may also be selected using the nbconvert command line with the `--to` switch
 ```
 jupyter nbconvert --to orgmode mynotebook.ipynb
 ```